TheJelmega/prog-lang/design/README.md

                | '\"'
                | "\'"
                | '\\'
+               | '\p'
                | '\x' <hex-digit> <hex-digit>
                | '\u{' { <hex-digit> }[1,6] '}'
+<string-escape-code> := <excape-code>
+                      | '\p'
 ```

-An escape code, also known as an escaped character, is used to represent certain character values that normally cannot be represented in a character or string.
+An escaped characterf, also known as an escape code, is used to represent certain character values that normally cannot be represented in a character or string.

 These can be generally split into 3 categories:
 - Simple escape codes